 Bolivia: The Integration of indigenous Andean producers into new national and international value chains

-Poor producers in Bolivia generate 83% of all employment, but only 25% of GDP.
-This popular economy includes some successful experiences in the areas of fair trade, organic farming and related practices.
-These experiences can be replicated through collaboration between private and public actors in order to promote technological innovation, add value and support social and gender inclusion and wider market access.
+Specifically, the programme worked to replicate previous successes in these areas by encouraging collaboration between private and public actors in order to promote technological innovation, add value and support social and gender inclusion and wider market access.

 The objectives of the programme were:

 - Strengthen national capacities in the management of public policies for regional productive development;